endritdemaj/endritdemaj.github.io/docs/documentation/linux.md

-    du -s /var/log/* | sort -n | tail -n 50                         #list files in /var/log ordered by size swapoff -a && swapon -a                                         #umount and mount swap at runtime lsof -nP +L1 grep /tmp/ oder lsof -nP +L1 grep deleted          #check if files are deleted and who is using them (deleted)
+    du -s /var/log/* | sort -n | tail -n 50                         #list files in /var/log ordered by size swapoff -a && swapon -a                                         #umount and mount swap at runtime lsof -nP +L1 grep /tmp/ oder lsof -nP +L1 grep deleted          #check if files are deleted and who is using them (deleted) tree .                                                          # print tree of the current directory

 ### How to mount a new Drive /dev/sdb